mojofunk/ardour-docs/notes/questions.md

 - how to Replace selected regions with another region?

-- Alt + s toggles solo for selected tracks, Alt + m should toggle mutes, although that is currently bound to toggling the mixer.
+- Alt + s toggles solo for selected tracks, should Alt + m toggle mutes? although that is currently bound to toggling the mixer.

 - Are there key bindings for deactivate all mutes/solos?